npm package discovery and stats viewer.

 So What It Does

 This server exposes Linux security tools as MCP tools that an AI assistant can invoke on your behalf.
 Instead of memorizing command syntax for dozens of security utilities, you describe what you want in plain English and the assistant calls the right tool with the right parameters.
-Sounds pretty good right!
+Sounds pretty good right?

 Here are the tools:

-| Module | What It Does | |--------|-------------| | Firewall | Manage iptables, nftables, and UFW rules | | Hardening | Apply sysctl settings, file permissions, kernel security, USB device control | | Compliance | Run CIS benchmarks, HIPAA/SOC2/ISO27001 checks | | Patch Management | Check for updates, apply patches, track CVEs | | Access Control | Configure SSH, PAM, user account policies | | Malware | Scan with ClamAV, manage quarantine, deploy YARA rules | | IDS | Configure AIDE, Falco, rootkit detection | | Logging | Set up auditd rules, log rotation, fail2ban | | Encryption | Manage TLS certificates, LUKS volumes, GPG keys | | Certificate Lifecycle | Inventory certs, check renewal, audit CA trust store, OCSP, CT logs | | Backup | Create and restore system state snapshots | | Container Security | AppArmor profiles, seccomp policies, image scanning | | Network Defense | Packet capture, connection monitoring, port scanning | | Network Segmentation | Map zones, verify isolation, test paths, audit VLANs | | Secrets | Scan for leaked credentials, audit SSH keys | | Incident Response | Collect volatile evidence, IOC scan, filesystem timeline | | Forensics | Memory dumps, disk imaging, evidence chain of custody | | eBPF Security | Deploy Falco rules, list eBPF programs | | Drift Detection | Track configuration changes against baselines | | Supply Chain | SBOM generation, package integrity verification | | Zero Trust Network | WireGuard tunnels, mTLS, microsegmentation | | App Hardening | Harden Apache, Nginx, MySQL, PostgreSQL, Docker | | Sudo Management | Manage sudo elevation, session tracking | | Meta/Workflow | Security posture assessment, defense workflows, auto-remediation | | Reporting | Generate consolidated security reports (Markdown/HTML/JSON/CSV) | | DNS Security | DNSSEC validation, tunneling detection, domain blocklists, query log analysis | | Vulnerability Management | nmap/nikto scanning, vulnerability lifecycle tracking, risk prioritization | | Process Security | Capability auditing, namespace isolation, anomaly detection | | WAF Management | ModSecurity audit/rules, OWASP CRS deployment, rate limiting | | Threat Intelligence | IP/hash/domain checks against feeds, blocklist application | | Cloud Security | AWS/GCP/Azure detection, IMDS security, IAM credential scanning | | API Security | Local API discovery, auth auditing, rate-limit testing, CORS checking | | Deception/Honeypots | Canary token deployment, honeyport listeners, trigger monitoring | | Wireless Security | Bluetooth/WiFi auditing, rogue AP detection, interface disabling | | SIEM Integration | rsyslog/Filebeat configuration, log forwarding audit, connectivity testing |
+| Module | What It Does | |--------|-------------| | Firewall | Manage iptables, nftables, and UFW rules | | Hardening | Apply sysctl settings, file permissions, kernel security, USB device control | | Compliance | Run CIS benchmarks, HIPAA/SOC2/ISO27001 checks | | Patch Management | Check for updates, apply patches, track CVEs | | Access Control | Configure SSH, PAM, user account policies | | Malware | Scan with ClamAV, manage quarantine, deploy YARA rules | | File Integrity | AIDE, rootkit detection, file hashing, drift baselines | | Logging | Set up auditd rules, log rotation, fail2ban | | Encryption | Manage TLS certificates, LUKS volumes, GPG keys | | Certificate Lifecycle | Inventory certs, check renewal, audit CA trust store, OCSP, CT logs | | Backup | Create and restore system state snapshots | | Container Security | AppArmor profiles, seccomp policies, image scanning | | Network Defense | Packet capture, connection monitoring, port scanning | | Network Segmentation | Map zones, verify isolation, test paths, audit VLANs | | Secrets | Scan for leaked credentials, audit SSH keys | | Incident Response | Collect volatile evidence, IOC scan, filesystem timeline | | Forensics | Memory dumps, disk imaging, evidence chain of custody | | eBPF Security | Deploy Falco rules, list eBPF programs | | Supply Chain | SBOM generation, package integrity verification | | Zero Trust Network | WireGuard tunnels, mTLS, microsegmentation | | App Hardening | Harden Apache, Nginx, MySQL, PostgreSQL, Docker | | Sudo Management | Manage sudo elevation, session tracking | | Meta/Workflow | Security posture assessment, defense workflows, auto-remediation | | DNS Security | DNSSEC validation, tunneling detection, domain blocklists, query log analysis | | Vulnerability Management | nmap/nikto scanning, vulnerability lifecycle tracking, risk prioritization | | Process Security | Capability auditing, namespace isolation, anomaly detection | | WAF Management | ModSecurity audit/rules, OWASP CRS deployment, rate limiting | | Threat Intelligence | IP/hash/domain checks against feeds, blocklist application | | Cloud Security | AWS/GCP/Azure detection, IMDS security, IAM credential scanning | | API Security | Local API discovery, auth auditing, rate-limit testing, CORS checking | | Deception/Honeypots | Canary token deployment, honeyport listeners, trigger monitoring | | Wireless Security | Bluetooth/WiFi auditing, rogue AP detection, interface disabling |

-Every tool runs with safety guardrails:
+Every tool runs with safety guardrails — you won't blow up your box:

 • Dry-run by default — tools preview what they would do before making changes